Imani McGee-Stafford

-Imani Trishawn McGee-Stafford (born October 11, 1994) is an American professional basketball player, currently playing with the Monarcas de Juana Diaz of the BSNF.
+Imani Trishawn McGee-Stafford (born October 11, 1994) is an American professional basketball player.
 She played college basketball for University of Texas at Austin.

 College

 In 2015, while at Texas, McGee-Stafford was awarded the Honda Inspiration Award which is given to a collegiate athlete "who has overcome hardship and was able to return to play at the collegiate level".
 She grew up in a challenging home environment, but overcame the challenge and became a voice for others.